korekontrol/docker-jnlp-slave-docker/README.md

 This is an image for [Jenkins](https://jenkins.io) agent (FKA "slave") using JNLP to establish connection.
 This agent is powered by the [Jenkins Remoting library](https://github.com/jenkinsci/remoting), which version is being taken from the base [Docker Agent](https://github.com/jenkinsci/docker-slave/) image.

+It includes addionally to original image:
-It includes docker installed locally for docker-inside-docker or docker-outside-docker scenario.
+* `docker` installed locally for docker-inside-docker or docker-outside-docker scenario
+* `awscli` installed via python-pip

 See [Jenkins Distributed builds](https://wiki.jenkins-ci.org/display/JENKINS/Distributed+builds) for more info.